saucepoint/v4-stoploss/README.md

 * <ins>Leverage traders</ins>: use stop loss proceeds to repay loans.
 Please see [examples/README.md](examples/README.md) for usage

 * <ins>Lending Protocols (advanced)</ins>: use stop loss orders to *liquidate collateral*.
-Instead of liquidation bots and external participants, stop losses have offer guaranteed execution.
+Instead of liquidation bots and external participants, stop losses offer guaranteed execution
     * Note: additional safety is required to ensure that large market orders do not result in bad debt

 ## Features

-* Guaranteed execution -- if the pool crosses the a specified tick, the posted capital is guaranteed to market-sell.
+* Guaranteed execution -- if the pool crosses the user-specified tick, the posted capital is guaranteed to market-sell

 * Asynchronous claims -- opening a stop loss order provides an ERC-1155 receipt token.
-Upon successful order execution, the receipt token is exchanged for the proceeds.
+Upon successful order execution, the receipt token is exchanged for the proceeds

 * Generic, reusable Hook -- the hook is deployed once, new pools can utilize the already-deployed hook